 Ever considered running for office?

 No, I have not considered that, although I’m very interested in the way leadership marks our world.
-We do need leadership, when we see people make a difference for the positive, it’s a wonderful thing.
+We do need leadership when we see people make a difference for the positive, it’s a wonderful thing.
 Because it’s very easy to see the human side and all of the mistakes we can make, but somehow good people can rally together and overcome any problem.
 When you think of it, so many problems in the world have been overcome, even in my lifetime.
-There’s been a great battle for racial justice in our country and many major battles have been won in my lifetime.
-There are other aspects where negative forces have been prevalent and unable to diffuse, but always there is hope and there are individual people and groups of good people who can solve any problem, it seems.
+There’s been a great battle for racial justice in our country, and many major battles have been won in my lifetime.
+There are other aspects where negative forces have been prevalent and unable to diffuse, but there is always hope, and there are individual people and groups of good people who can solve any problem, it seems.
 So there’s hope.
 Individual people have made a difference.
 And there are always villains as well.
 So I’m interested in politics, but I don’t know that I will be very helpful in that capacity.
 I’m more helpful as an artist.

 So you’re not only a great actor, a great philosopher, but also a great painter?

 You said that, I didn’t say that! [laughs.]
 A great painter?
 Well, in this role, I am.
 Of course, it’s about Rubens—one of the nice things about my character is, it has nice aspects.
 I like this character.
 He talks about art, and the boy asks him, ‘Are you a great artist?’
 And he says, ‘Well, certainly I strive to be, but unfortunately I think I’m probably not.’
 Then the boy talks about Rubens and he says, ‘Well, Rubens had a talent like an eternal flame.’
 He says, ‘Well, I just have to be satisfied with occasional flickers—like a firefly.’
 It’s a beautiful thing to say because Rubens certainly was a titanic, quite amazing talent and he had all the things you just said.
 He was authentically a great philosopher, a great politician, and he was a great artist.